nitinshueran/java/README.md

  ```
   --create: Create an empty overview document, this option is required when you don't want to load an existing overview document.
 The following arguments are
             supported by the create action:

-           1. --name(optional): The overview document name, if not provided, the utility will create overview document with defalt name.
-           2. --path(optional): The directory to store the created overview document, if not provided, the utility will create the document in default directory.
-           3. --namespace(mandatory): Namespace for which the empty overview document will be created, this parameter is mandatory.
+          1. --namespace(mandatory): Namespace for which the empty overview document will be created, this parameter is mandatory.
 ```
 Sample commands, with various combinations of mandatory and optional arguments, to create an empty overview document:
 ```